dashpay/docs/introduction/information.rst

 Backup
   The process of making copies of a computer file to ensure its integrity in case of loss, theft, or damage.
-Dash has the unique feature of allowing users to make backup copies of their digital wallets.
+Dash allows users to :ref:`make backup copies <dashcore-backup>` of their digital wallets.
   This protects against losing one's money in the event of a computer crashing or losing one’s mobile device.
 This would be the equivalent of being able to backup the cash in your wallet, so that if you lost it, you could restore the cash from a backup.

 Bitcoin 2.0
   This is a term explaining the next new level of Bitcoin projects which